-- 1. Comment #51: Add a GDE monitoring project by expanding ICWD remote sensing analysis (also from GDE consultant). - 2.
-Tri-Valley Survey: Add a groundwater management public education campaign concurrent with groundwater model development in the Tri-Valley could be added to the GSP to help Tri-Valley residents understand the situation and become more directly involved in groundwater management decisions that will affect their livelihoods.
+- 1. Comment #51: Add a GDE monitoring project by expanding ICWD remote sensing analysis (also recommended by GDE consultant). - 2.
+Tri-Valley Survey: Add a groundwater management public education campaign concurrent with groundwater model development in the Tri-Valley to help Tri-Valley residents understand the situation and become more directly involved in groundwater management decisions that will affect their livelihoods.